linuxelitebr/ovtools-release/README.md

 # OVTools

-**OpenShift Virtualization Tools**:
+**OVTools (OpenShift Virtualization Tools)** is a web-based inventory and operational visibility tool for **OpenShift Virtualization**, inspired by the familiar experience of **RVTools** in VMware environments.

-A web-based inventory tool for OpenShift Virtualization environments, inspired by RVTools.
+It was created to help teams migrating from VMware regain fast, centralized visibility into their virtual machines, nodes, and operational health, without bypassing OpenShift-native concepts such as **RBAC**, **namespaces**, and **multi-tenancy**.

 ![graphs](docs/graphs.png)